Red List

 What price action says about ORLA.

-ORLA qualifies for the Red List on decline depth — down -32.7% from its rolling 252-day high.
-Past 30% with the high set inside the last four months — the recency clause that often precedes further breakdown.
+ORLA qualifies for the Red List on decline depth — down -43.3% from its rolling 252-day high.
+Past the 40% threshold, the deepest tier in the taxonomy.
 Depth plus recency: this is the pattern many investors call a falling knife.

 Earnings on file: 2026-05-08.
 Tiering is unaffected by earnings dates — listings reflect price structure only.